jellyfin/jellyfin.org/docs/general/clients/codec-support.md

 <br />
 <sup>2</sup>DVB-SUB <a href="https://forum.videohelp.com/threads/261451-Difference-between-SUB-and-IDX-file">(SUB + IDX)</a> is another name for VobSub files.
 <br />
-<sup>3</sup>EIA-608/708 subtitles are embedded in private channels (channel 21) in a MPEG video codec.
+<sup>3</sup>EIA-608/708 subtitles are embedded in private channels (channel 21) in an MPEG video codec.
 EIA-608 are standard CC subtitles with the black bar background, while EIA-708 are typically SDH.

 ### Types of Subtitles